 Open to non residents, the restaurant at Hotel Valldemossa is a fine choice if you’re looking for something particularly special.
 A beautiful restaurant with beautiful food, fit for Spanish royalty (whom it has indeed played host to).

-The restaurant at the Valldemossa hotel offers classic elegance, superior quality food and a divine setting on the terrace with views to the town.
-Highly recommended! […] Restaurant at Valldemossa Hotel
+The restaurant at the Valldemossa hotel offers classic elegance, superior-quality food and a divine setting on the terrace with views to the famous village. […] Restaurant at Valldemossa Hotel

 Hotels in Valldemossa